NAUMathStat/seminars/amsFall2021.md

 In Fall 2021 we are meeting from **3:00 to 4:00** in room **164** of the Adel Mathematics Building.

+**October 28: Jim Swift**, "Finite Difference Approximations of the Eigenvalues of the Laplacian"\
+We focus on eigenvalues the Laplacian on regions in the plane, with either 0 Dirichlet or 0 Neumann boundary conditions.
+(This means that either u = 0, or the normal derivative of u = 0.)
+An outline of a way to get an order h^2 computation of the Neumann eigenvalues for a general region in the plane is presented.
+A few of our former Master's students have tried and failed to do this.

 **October 14, 21: Rachel Neville**, "Topological Data Analysis"

 **October 7: Mikhail Baltushkin**, "A Numerical Investigation of the Double Pendulum"